boazbk/tcs/lec_17_model_rand.md

 Using these type of methods corresponds to   what von Neumann referred to as a "state of sin".
 (Though   this is a sin that he himself frequently committed, as generating true randomness in sufficient quantity was and still is often too expensive.)
 The reason that this is considered a "sin" is that such a  procedure will not work in general.
-For example, it is easy to modify any probabilistic algorithm $A$ such as the ones we have seen in the previous lecture, to an algorithm $A'$ that is guaranteed to fail if the random tape happens to equal the digits of $\pi$.
+For example, it is easy to  modify any probabilistic algorithm $A$ such as the ones we have seen in the previous lecture, to an algorithm $A'$ that is _guaranteed to fail_ if the random tape happens to equal the digits of $\pi$.
-This means that the procedure of "replacing the random tape by the digits of $\pi$" does not yield a general way to transform a probabilistic algorithm to a deterministic one that will solve the same problem.
+This means that the procedure  "replace the random tape by the digits of $\pi$" does not yield a _general_ way to transform a probabilistic algorithm to a deterministic one that will solve the same problem.
-It does not mean that it _always_ fails, but we have no good way to determine when this will work out.
+Of course,  this procedure does not _always_ fail, but we have no good way to determine when it fails and when it succeeds.

 This reasoning is not specific to $\pi$ and holds for every deterministically produced string, whether it obtained by  $\pi$,  $e$, the Fibonacci series, or anything else, as shown in the following result: